KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 export PATH=$ANDROID_NDK_HOME:$PATH
 export PATH=$ANDROID_SDK_ROOT/build-tools/X.Y.Z:$PATH

+# (Optional if you have new enough version of CMake + Ninja)
+export PATH=$ANDROID_SDK_ROOT/cmake/3.22.1/bin:$PATH

 # Verify SDK build-tools is set correctly
 which aapt

 # Verify NDK path is set correctly
 which ndk-build

+# Verify CMake/Ninja are in the path
+which cmake
+which ninja

 # Check apksigner
 apksigner --help